HelpViewer/HelpViewer/README.md

 2. In this session you will open **index.html** file in your browser.
 3. Set the URL parameter **?d=X**, where **X** is the path to your ZIP file or you can define path ending with **/** if you want to read a directory.
    If you skip this step, **./hlp/Help-{current language}.zip** will be used by default.

+The UI is intuitive and easy to use, but if any questions arise, the [User Quick Guide][UserGuide] is there to help you.

 ## Used 3rd party products